abhilashkulkarniofficial/masters-usa/Documents for Application/README.md

 # Documents for Application

 The following documents are required for most of the university applications.
-Please check your university's application requirements before you prepare them.
+Please check your university's application requirements to see if any other documents are required.

 1. Official Transcripts
 2. Statement of Purpose